lbh199711/sentiment-analysis-CNN-LSTM/README.md

 <br><br>
 ## Input Data
 Input data are taken from https://www.kaggle.com/ducanger/imdb-dataset. <br>
-In this project, the punctuations are taken out from the data as part of the data preprocessing.<br>
+In this project, the punctuations are taken out from the data as part of the data preprocessing.
+Afterwards, the words are tokenized as word indexes for model input.<br>
 ![input](https://user-images.githubusercontent.com/31713252/132416994-940815fa-c57a-4aa2-9213-855a94d7623e.jpg)
 <br><br>
 ## Word Embedding